cleoold/soundtrack-downloader/README.md

 bin/downloader -url https://downloads.khinsider.com/game-soundtracks/album/<some-album>
 ```

 This will create a folder in the current directory with the album's name and download all the images and tracks in it.
-It also creates an `info.json` file describing the information of the album, as well as a Windows link file to the URL.
+It also creates an `info.json` file describing the information of the album ([schema](./pkg/album_info.go)), as well as a Windows link file to the URL.

 At times the downloaded tracks may not have all the metadata so won't display properly in some music players (e.g. Jellyfin).
 To download while also fixing the metadata using available information, `-fix-tags` can be used: